CZ-NIC/run-or-raise/README.md

 * For the examples, see [shortcuts.default](shortcuts.default) file.
 * You may change the configuration file on the fly.
 Just disable & enable the extension, shortcuts load again from scratch.
 Ex: `gnome-extensions disable run-or-raise@edvard.cz && gnome-extensions enable run-or-raise@edvard.cz`
 * In the case of segfault, check no conflicting key binding [is present](https://github.com/CZ-NIC/run-or-raise/pull/1#issuecomment-350951994), then submit an issue.

+## Barebones “GNOME Shell native” alternative

+Note that GNOME Shell supports a _basic_ run-or-raise workflow out of the box!
+To enjoy a basic run-or-raise with no extension:

+1. Pin your favorite apps to the Dash (`Activities` → `Right click` on open app → `Pin to Dash`).
+2. Don’t let the default <kbd><Super+number></kbd> bindings cause you a left thumb [RSI](https://en.wikipedia.org/wiki/Repetitive_strain_injury)!
+To re-bind them, set dconf values `org.gnome.shell.keybindings` / `switch-to-application-N` to your desired keyboard shortcut (where N is 1..9), replacing / adding to the default binding.
+3. Never re-order your pinned apps.

+Caveats: Limited to 9 apps; no wmclass regex support; limited to static `StartupWMClass` in XDG `.desktop` files; no [modes](#modes).

 ## Developer guide